amansharma007/aman-sharma/content/post/vue-project-structure.md

 ---
-title: How to structure Vue.js applications, based on project and team size?
+title: How to keep your Vue.js application structure clean?
 date: 2021-10-19
 # hero: "/images/hero-3.jpg"
-excerpt: It is hard to come up with the right project structure for your Vue project, instantly.
-Here we discuss how you can choose the right structure based on your org size.
-We also discuss some best practices here.
+excerpt: It is hard to come up or maintain the right Frontend application structure.
+Lack of structure leads to Technical debt and Spaghetti code.
+In this article, we discuss some decent structures for your application and also some best practices.
 draft: true
 authors:
   - Aman Sharma
-categories: ['vue']
+categories: ['vuejs', 'web development']

 ---